cmartinezal/REST-API/README.md

 JWT, or JSON Web Token, is a compact, URL-safe means of representing claims to be transferred between two parties in a secure way.
 For APIs, JWTs are commonly used as authorization tokens to verify the identity of users and control access to secured resources.

-- When a user logs in, they provide valid credentials, which are verified by the API.
+- When a user logs in, they provide valid credentials, which are verified by the API
-- Once authenticated, the server generates a JWT containing user-specific claims (like user ID, roles, and expiration time) and signs it with a secret key.
+- Once authenticated, the server generates a JWT containing user-specific claims (like user ID, roles, and expiration time) and signs it with a secret key
-- For subsequent requests, the client sends the JWT in the Authorization header, usually prefixed with Bearer, like so: `Authorization: Bearer <token>`.
+- For subsequent requests, the client sends the JWT in the Authorization header, usually prefixed with Bearer, like so: `Authorization: Bearer <token>`
 - The server verifies the token using the secret key or a public key if asymmetric encryption is used.
-If valid, the user is granted access; otherwise, the request is denied.
+If valid, the user is granted access; otherwise, the request is denied

 #### Example JWT Structure

 A JWT has three parts:

-1. Header: Specifies the algorithm and token type (usually HS256 and JWT).
+1. **Header**: Specifies the algorithm and token type (usually HS256 and JWT)
-2. Payload: Contains the claims (e.g., user data).
+2. **Payload**: Contains the claims (e.g., user data)
-3. Signature: Validates the token’s integrity.
+3. **Signature**: Validates the token’s integrity

 Each part is base64-encoded and concatenated, separated by dots (.).